 List your hotel on special sites catering to this particular type of traveller.
 Participate in forums and communities answering questions about the area, recommendations for restaurants, etc. You should engage with them.
 Find out what is important to them and how you could improve things at your hotel.

 Hold contests, tell a story, and share a recipe.
 Tout what makes you unique and be clear about the special things you and your region has to offer that no one else can.
 Maintain a social media presence where your potential guests are spending their time and preferably where your competition is not.

 When potential guests see that you care and are hospitable, they are more willing to book with you.
-When their friends and relatives ask them where they stayed (since this question always comes up), they will start talking about you and your hotel.
+Their friends and relatives will inevitably ask them where they stayed.
+Your niche customer will then start talking about you and your hotel.
 If you ensure they have amazing stories to tell, they will, in essence, be recommending you to their friends, family and online connections.

 5: Hone Your Niche

 Do not invest money into multiple outlets that target all guests.
 Hone your niche and develop relationships with interested parties such as yoga teachers, nature lovers and adventure group leaders.
 Invite social influencers in your preferred niche to stay.
 These references can be pure gold by tapping into their follower’s.

 Ask select travel writers and bloggers to stay.
 It is likely they will write a fair (and usually quite good) article about your property that appeals to your respective niche.

 The more you drill down and fine-tune your marketing initiatives and invest in reaching your target market with precision messages, the more you will engage and connect with your ideal guests and turn prospects into long-term customers.

 If you target the right areas, you will have happier guests that leave better reviews and refer your hotel to more people that fit your target profile.
 Don’t throw money at endless promotions aimed at nobody in particular.